 Arriving here in Kangerlussuaq at this old U.S. Air Force base smells a lot like adventure.
 This day is no different as our plan is to take you to one of the true wonders of the world - the vast Greenland Ice Cap.
 A powerful 4WD-vehicle will take you along a rough and dusty track all the way to the edge of the ice.
 Passing through breathtaking scenery featuring wide plains, semi-desert valleys and a fantastic moraine landscape you start realising how massive Greenland really is.
 And you have only just started this trip.
 After a bumpy ride it is time to set your foot onto the massive Greenland Ice Cap.
 This will be one of your most memorable moments of your trip in Greenland.
 It is hard to believe that only a few decades ago the Greenland Ice Cap was inaccessible to most people.
 Like a mysterious, looming beast the Ice Cap sent cool winds rolling down from its highest peak into Kangerlussuaq.
 We spend some more time exploring this endless world of ice before returning to Kangerlussuaq.
 By the way, the area provides best access to witness some of Greenland's fauna.
 With a bit of luck on our side we might spot reindeer, musk oxen or arctic hare.
 Overnight in Kangerlussuaq.

-In the morning you head further north by plane to visit famous Disko Bay for another big day.
 You came here to see glaciers and icebergs.
 And you do not mean the small ones, you mean the massive ones.
 Well, we promise - this is what you are going to see.
 Standing in front of the enormous Ilulissat Icefjord will make you feel small and humble.
 An endless amount of ice is pushing down from the glacier Sermeq Kujalleq towards the sea, where ice is calving constantly creating those majestic icebergs floating in Disko Bay.
 Here, at the Ilulissat Icefjord World Heritage Site, we also stop at Sermermiut, an abandoned Inuit settlement, which had been used by Saqqaq, Early Dorset and Thule cultures.
 Our guide will give you insights of the Inuit culture and will answer your questions.

+A free evening in Ilulissat allows for relaxing or adding further exciting activities and experiences that suit you.
+Make this trip your very own adventure and find some exciting tours in our suggested options.
 Overnight in Ilulissat.

-A free day in Ilulissat allows for relaxing or adding further exciting activities and experiences that suit you.
-Make this trip your very own adventure and find some suggested options below in the trip details.

 From the harbour the local ferry will take you across to exceptional Qeqertarsuaq, a settlement standing alone on the great Disko Island away from Greenland’s west coast.
 We love the place for its authentic vibe.
 Our recommendation is to take a walk through the settlement observing the old colorful houses and the not-so-busy life style.
 There are also a few benches along its coastline inviting for great views out into the iceberg-spotted bay.
 So wrap-up warm, take a book, maybe a camera, and try to hear the sounds of the whales feeding out in the bay.
 Overnight in Qeqertarsuaq.